MinecraftForge/Documentation/docs/rendering/modelextensions/facedata.md

 In vanilla "elements" models, the face data applies to the face it is specified in or all faces of the element it is specified in which don't have their own face data.

+!!!note
+    The `forge_data` specified on a specific face completely overrides the `forge_data` specified on the whole element for that face and will not inherit any parameters from the element-level declaration.

 The additional data can be specified in the two ways shown in this example:
 ```js
 {